-Maternity teams invited to support the implementation of a new triage system
+Maternity teams invited to support new triage system

 UCLPartners is inviting maternity teams from across the region to participate in a new programme to support the implementation of the Birmingham Symptom Specific Obstetric Triage System (BSOTS).